-The Nature of Faith 0.5 unit Prerequisite: 1.0 unit of PHIL or permission of the instructor An analysis of the concept of religious faith, with special reference to the relation between faith and belief.
+The Nature of Faith 0.5 unit Prerequisite(s): 1.0 unit of PHIL or permission of the instructor An analysis of the concept of religious faith, with special reference to the relation between faith and belief.
 What form(s) does faith take?
 Does religious practice entail faith?
 How is faith different from hope and love?
 Could someone who believes no religious claim be a person of religious faith?

-RELS 3380/PHIL 3380

-Selected Topics in
+RELS 3380/PHIL 3380 Selected Topics in Philosophy/Religious Studies RELS 3381/PHIL 3381 Selected Topics in

 Philosophy/Religious Studies 0.5 unit

-RELS 3381/PHIL 3381

-Selected Topics in

-Philosophy/Religious Studies 0.5 unit

-Prerequisite: permission of the instructor may be

-required for certain topics
+Prerequisite(s): permission of the instructor may be required for certain topics

-An opportunity to explore selected topics in philoso ophy and/or